Heramb0x1/ml0/README.md

-A personal repository for machine learning experiments and study notes.
+A personal website for machine learning guides, experiments, visualizations and study notes.

 ## Overview

-This repository serves as a collection of:
+This repository would serve as a collection of (this update soon to be patched!):
 - Machine learning experiments
 - Code snippets
 - Study notes